Weird and Oddly Wonderful? "Wandavision" Reactions and Takeaways

 When Disney and Marvel Studios announced that Wandavision would be one of their first series coming to Disney+, I couldn’t have been the only one who wondered if this series was going to be ridiculous or amazing.

 We'd heard for years about the potential of Falcon and the Winter Soldier, Hawkeye, and maybe even Loki getting their own Disney+ series, but Wanda and Vision in their own through-the-decades-sitcom?
 How was that going to work, especially given Vision’s un "timely" demise in Avengers: Infinity War?
-Would MCU fans be willing to explore the more magical, mystical storylines of the comics and follow some of the weirder characters into the depths of the MCU without Steve Rogers and Tony Stark to lead the way and keep things grounded?
+Would MCU fans be willing to explore the more magical, mystical storylines of the comics and follow some of the weirder characters of the MCU without Steve Rogers and Tony Stark to lead the way?

-I can now admit that Wandavision is weird, deeply philosophical in places, often creepy, but oddly wonderful all at the same time.
+I can now admit that Wandavision is weird, absurd, deeply philosophical, often creepy, but oddly wonderful all at the same time.

 Trust Has to be Earned

-Unfortunately, it took a total of two whole episodes for Wandavision viewers, like everything else in life it seems, to become intensely (and vocally) divided about the series.
+Unfortunately, it took a total of two whole episodes for Wandavision viewers, like everything else in life, to become intensely (and vocally) divided about the series.

-While some (myself among them) were entertained by the campy, trope-inspired Wandavision-best-of-sitcom, others quickly decried Wandavision as the dumbest series on Disney+ and worst thing to come out of the MCU since Mickey Rourke slapped on a bunch of prison tattoos and a bad Russian accent in Ironman 2.
-By the way, if you haven’t already checked out my recap and analysis of Ironman 2, you can do so here.
+While some (myself among them) were entertained by the often campy, trope-inspired Wandavision-best-of-sitcom, others quickly decried Wandavision as the dumbest series on Disney+ and worst thing to come out of the MCU since Mickey Rourke slapped on a bunch of prison tattoos and tried out a bad Russian accent in Ironman 2.
+By the way, if you haven’t already checked out my analysis of Ironman 2, you can do so here.

-Sadly, what many in this group struggled to accept (perhaps understandably), and I do believe it was a minority of Wandavision viewers, is that it was only a matter of time before the writers paid off what they were setting up.
+Sadly, what many in this group struggled to accept (perhaps understandably), is that it was only a matter of time before the writers paid off what they were setting up.
 It just came a few episodes in.

-As an audience, we do want to know what’s inside the mystery box, and it’s up to the magician to determine when is the proper time to pull the rabbit from the hat.
+As an audience, however, we do want to know what’s inside the mystery box, and it’s up to the magician to determine when is the right time to pull the rabbit from the hat.

 How controlling or tyrannical they become is up to them, though I always hope they are more benevolent with their characters and audience than Wanda was with the citizens of Westview.